-220 Regression models were built using partial least square regression (PLSR).
-Out of the many algorithms, PLSR is seen as a standard method for spectral calibration and prediction (Mouazen et al., 2010; Tekin et al., 2014; Viscarra Rossel et al., 2006b).
-For applications to predict SOC from Vis-NIR soil spectra see (Conforti et al., 2015; Jiang et al., 2016; Kuang and Mouazen, 2013; Nocita et al., 2013).
+Regression models were built using partial least square regression (PLSR).
+Out of the many algorithms, PLSR is seen as a standard method for spectral calibration and prediction (Mouazen et al., 2010; Viscarra Rossel et al., 2006b).
+For recent applications to predict SOC from Vis-NIR soil spectra, see e.g. Liu et al. (2018) and Yang et al. (2019).
 PLSR is described in detail by Martens and Næs (1989) and Naes et al. (2002).
-It incorporates characteristics from principle component analysis (PCA) and

-- 225 multiple regression (Abdi, 2007).
+It incorporates characteristics from principal component analysis (PCA) and multiple regression (Abdi, 2007).
 The concept behind PLSR is to seek a small number of linear combinations (components or latent factors) obtained from the measured spectral data and to use them in the regression equation to predict SOC instead of the initial values (Martens and Næs, 1989; Naes et al., 2002).
-These components are constructed so that they account for most variance in the measured spectral data (X) and the SOC content (Y) and at the same time maximize the correlation between X and Y. In other words, PLSR leads to the covariance between - 230 X and Y being maximized (Bjørsvik and Martens, 2008; Summers et al., 2011; Tekin et al., 2014; Wehrens, 2011).
+These components are constructed so that they account for most of the variance in the measured spectral data (X) and the SOC content (Y), and at the same time maximize the correlation between X and Y. In other words, PLSR leads to the covariance between X and Y being maximized (Bjørsvik and Martens, 2008; Wehrens, 2011).

 In order to receive a robust model, it is important not to include too many components in model building as this will lead to over-fitting (Hastie et al., 2009; Kuhn and Johnson, 2013).
 On the other hand, the inclusion of too few components comprises the risk of building an under-fitted model which is too small to cover the variability existing in the soil spectral data (Naes et al., 2002).
-The selection of the optimal number of components is hereinafter - 235 referred to as model tuning.
-In order to receive a robust model, resampling is commonly applied for model building and validation.
+The selection of the optimal number of components is hereinafter referred to as model tuning.
+In order to receive a robust model, resampling is commonly applied for model validation.
 But resampling can also be used for model tuning to receive robust tuning parameters (Guio Blanco et al., 2018; Hastie et al., 2009; Kuhn and Johnson, 2013).
-For small datasets, k-fold cross-validation is recommended (Hastie et al., 2009).
+For small datasets, k-fold cross-validation (CV) is recommended (Hastie et al., 2009).